sr-gi/me/projects.md

 Bitcoin tools is a Python library created for teaching and researching purposes.
 It's main objective is twofold.
 First it aims to ease the understanding of Bitcoin transaction creation, by using well-documented and easy to understand python code.
 Second, it aims to provide a tool able to create custom `transactions` / `scripts`.
-Either `scriptSig` and `scriptPubKey` can be built from human redable strings created using `Script` sintax.
+Either `scriptSig` and `scriptPubKey` can be built from human readable strings created using `Script` syntax.

 ## STATUS [![](../assets/images/github-logo.png)](https://github.com/sr-gi/bitcoin_tools/tree/dev/bitcoin_tools/analysis/status)